domenicoamalfitano/domenicoamalfitano.github.io/publications.md

 ---

 ## 2026
+- **Are LLMs Ready for Anti-Pattern Detection in Microservice Architectures?**
+  Accepted at the *IEEE International Conference on Software Maintenance and Evolution (ICSME)*, 2026.
+To be presented.

+- **Inferring Equivalence Classes from Legacy Undocumented Embedded Binaries for ISO 26262-Compliant Testing**
+  Accepted at the *International Conference on Evaluation and Assessment in Software Engineering (EASE)*, 2026.
+To be presented.

+- **CIAO — Code In Architecture Out: Automated Architecture Documentation with Large Language Models** Accepted at the IEEE International Conference on Software Architecture (ICSA), 2026.
+To be presented.

 - **A Research Roadmap for Augmenting Software Engineering Processes and Software Products with Generative AI**
   *ACM Transactions on Software Engineering and Methodology*, 2026
   [DOI: https://doi.org/10.1145/3788879](https://doi.org/10.1145/3788879)